DLaMott/SQLiteDatabase/README.md

 ## Running

 Navigate to the dirctory of the created .jar.
-Ensure Project.db and CSC289DatabaseTest-1.0-SNAPSHOT.jar are in the same folder
+Ensure project.db and CSC289DatabaseTest-1.0.jar are in the same folder

-Once in the correct directory enter java -jar CSC289DatabaseTest-1.0-SNAPSHOT.jar
+Once in the correct directory enter java -jar CSC289DatabaseTest-1.0.jar

 Successful execution will show output such as:
 --------------------------------------